tbep-tech/fib-dash/www/methods.md

 Fecal Indicator Bacteria (FIB) provide information on the potential exposure risk from contact recreation or fish/shellfish consumption from surface waters with high fecal loads.
 These indicators are imperfect and provide only a general overview of the potential risk.
 Presence of FIBs does not necessarily indicate the presence of fecal pathogens, but their presence can be used to prioritize areas for further investigation or remediation.

-The FIBs used in this dashboard are *Enterococcus* cell concentrations for the baywide assessment and a mix of pathogens for the EPCHC data.
+The FIBs used in this dashboard are *Enterococcus* cell concentrations for the baywide assessment and a mix of pathogens for the EPCHC and Manatee County data.
 For the latter, these include fecal coliform for the report card and fecal coliform, *Enterococcus*, and *E. Coli* for the map summaries depending on which map is shown.

 #### Report card score categories

 The report cards on each page use similar methods for defining overall risk categories for the FIBs.
 The scores are applied to individual monitoring stations or as a baywide total and describe the likelihood that the samples in a given year exceed a relevant cell concentration threshold.
-The thresholds are 400 CFU / 100 mL of *Enterococcus* for the baywide assessments and 130 CFU / 100 mL of fecal coliform for the EPCHC and Manatee County assessments.
+The thresholds are 130 CFU / 100 mL of *Enterococcus* for the baywide assessments and 400 CFU / 100 mL of fecal coliform for the EPCHC and Manatee County assessments.
 The score categories are as follows:

 * <span style='color:#2DC938'>__A__</span>: < 10% likelihood that the samples exceed the threshold
 * <span style='color:#E9C318'>__B__</span>: 10-30% likelihood that the samples exceed the threshold